Chapter Analysis vs. Summary

 Before you learn how to write a good chapter analysis, you need to know what an analysis is.
 Let’s begin by telling you what it’s not: an analysis is not a summary.
-An analysis involves using specific evidence from the text and explaining how it relates to a particular theme of what you’re reading.
+While a summary is a stripped down rehash of a chapter covering the main plot points, an analysis involves using specific evidence from the text and explaining how it relates to a particular theme of what you’re reading.
 It also involves explaining the author’s purpose for using specific elements of literature.

 One Step at a Time